Lead Product Manager Handbook

 Lead Product Managers (sometimes referred to as Group Product Managers in other organizations) are the next step to Senior Product Managers.

 Lead Product Managers (Lead PM for short) retain some execution-level work (i.e., managing a product), but it’s only one part of their duties.
 The main differences with Product Managers are people leadership, recruitment, chapter initiatives, and supporting the sales team.

 Lead Product Managers continue to manage products with the same responsibilities as their Product Manager peers.
 They mainly work on smaller projects (squads of 4—6 members) given their need for time to address their other work areas.

 Given their expertise and seniority level, Lead PMs can sometimes be called upon by their more junior team members to help solve complex product problems and situations.

 The team knows that not everything goes according to plan or follows the processes perfectly.
-It is the reason why we have a process for project deviations.
+It is the reason why there is a guideline for project deviations.

 Each Product Manager is responsible for tending to their projects’ deviations.
 However, there can be cases where an escalation is needed.